yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-security/cloud-security-features.md

 ![YugabyteDB Managed high-level architecture](/images/yb-cloud/cloud-security-diagram.png)

 All customer clusters are firewalled from each other.
 Outside connections are also firewalled according to the [IP allow list](../../cloud-secure-clusters/add-connections/) rules that you assign to your clusters.
-You can also connect standard (that is, not free) clusters to virtual private clouds (VPCs) on the public cloud provider of your choice (subject to the IP allow list rules).
+You can also connect Dedicated (that is, not Sandbox) clusters to virtual private clouds (VPCs) on the public cloud provider of your choice (subject to the IP allow list rules).

 ## Infrastructure security